moincreemers/swt/features.md

   resulting in a JSON document: DONE.
 - DataAdapter to 'find' htmlTable column names based on property names of 'record' objects: DONE
 - DataAdapter that maps foreign JSON documents to a record set structure: DONE
-- Radiobutton lists can act as Tab strip widget to facilitate a tabular layout: DONE
+- Radiobutton lists can act as Tab strip widget to facilitate a tabular layoutType: DONE
 - loading screen: DONE.
 - Proper HTML encoding when setting element.innerHTML=<some unicode text> (or element.textContent=...): DONE
 - Secure HTML injection for paragraphs: DONE.
 HTML injection is allowed but HTML is sanitized.